samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 # issue a POST request
 curl -X POST -H 'Content-Type: application/json' -d '{
-  "title": "How to make a sandwich?",
+  "title": "How do I make a sandwich?",
   "description": "I am trying very hard but I do not know how to make a delicious sandwich.
 Can someone help me?"
 }' localhost:8081

+curl -X POST -H 'Content-Type: application/json' -d '{
+  "title": "What is React?",
+  "description": "I have been hearing a lot about React.
+What is it?"
+}' localhost:8081

 # re-issue the GET request
 curl localhost:8081
 ```

 The first command will trigger a HTTP GET request that will result in an empty array being printed out (`[]`).
-Then, the second command will issue a POST request to insert a new question into your API, and the third command will issue another GET request to verify if the question was properly inserted.
+Then, the second and the third commands will issue POST requests to insert two questions into your API, and the fourth command will issue another GET request to verify if these questions were properly inserted.

+If you manage to get the expected results, leave your server running and move on to the next section.

 ## Developing Applications with React